 RELATED: Does Intermittent Fasting Make You Lose Muscle or Fat?

-5. Can You Lift Weights in the Morning While Intermittent Fasting?
+Can You Do Weight Training in the Morning While Intermittent Fasting?

-You can lift weights in the morning while intermittent fasting.
+You can do weight training in the morning while intermittent fasting.
 However, if you want to build muscle as fast as humanly possible, most research points to the afternoon and evening as being the best time of day to train.

 Back in 2009, a team of researchers based at Finland’s University of Jyväskylä ran a very simple experiment [5].